barend/java-iban/docs/index.md

 ### Design Choices

 I like the Joda-Time library and I try to follow the same design principles.
-I'm explicitly targetting Android, which rules out some modern Java language constructs.
+I'm explicitly targetting Android, which at the time this library started was still on Java 1.6.
 I'm trying to keep the library as simple as I can.

+* Easy to integrate: don't bring transitive dependencies.
 * The `IBAN` objects are immutable and the IBAN therein is non-empty and valid.
 There is no support for partial or invalid IBANs.
 Note that "valid" isn't as strict as it could be:
   * It checks that the length is correct (varies per country) and that the check digits are correct.